Keadby

-Keadby is a small village in North Lincolnshire, England.
+Keadby is a small village and former civil parish, now in the parish of Keadby with Althorpe, in the North Lincolnshire district, in the ceremonial county of Lincolnshire, England.
 It is situated just off the A18, west of Scunthorpe, and on the west bank of the River Trent.
-Keadby is in the ceremonial county of Lincolnshire.
-The appropriate civil parish is called Keadby with Althorpe with a population at the 2011 census of 1,930.
+The civil parish of Keadby with Althorpe had a population at the 2011 census of 1,930.

 History

 The place-name 'Keadby' is first attested in 1185, where it appears as Ketebi in the Records of the Templars in England.
 The name means "Keti's by", 'Keti' being an Old Danish name and 'by' meaning a village or homestead in Old Scandinavian.

 Keadby's economic significance lies in that it was chosen as the destination for the Stainforth and Keadby Canal, opened in 1802.
 The canal is now mostly a leisure waterway for pleasure boaters, with Keadby being at the "end of the line".
 There is a lock between the canal and the tidal River Trent.
 At Keadby are the Keadby Power Stations, and 'Port Services', a small port for inward-bound timber and scrap metal.

 The village was served by the South Yorkshire Railway.
 A railway station served the village until the late 1870s-80s.
 When it was closed, another station opened at Althorpe instead.
 This is the closest one to the village.

+In 1951 the parish of Keadby had a population of 627.
+On 1 April 1958 the parish was abolished and merged with Althorpe to form "Keadby with Althorpe".